 When creating this family tree, she used beautiful papers, scrapbooking supplies, like tiny frames, and her artistic ability to create a majestic tree, full of pictures of her ancestors, dates, and places.
 So, unlike the simple family tree of my Grandmother’s, this has life.

 In the center, there is a picture of her mother’s family.
 Below that, and not technically a part of the branches, she has pictures of her mom with her siblings, and her Mom’s children (herself included).
 Above her mother’s family picture is a picture of our grandparents.
 The tree goes out from there.
 She did a wonderful job of shrinking these precious family photos so that they would fit on the tree, and give faces to the names.
 That is what family history is all about, right?
-She explains on her website that through this project, she got to “know” some of these ancestors of ours.
+She explains through this project, she got to “know” some of these ancestors of ours.

 What’s the point of knowing the name if you don’t know the history behind the name?
 To see a face there, gives that person life.
 It gives the viewer a chance to realize that they did live a life.
 It makes the descendent (like myself), want to know more about exactly what kind of life they did live.